A Christmas Story House in Cleveland

 Where: 3159 W 11th Street, Cleveland, OH

-Tours: Guided tours of the house are offered every 30 minutes, beginning at 10:15 am.
+Tours: Guided tours of the house are offered every 30 minutes, beginning at 10:15 am. (last tour at 4:15 p.m.)
 Tickets need to be purchased before each tour either online, or in the gift shop located across the street from the house.

-How much: Tours are $15 for adults and $11 for children.
+How much: Tours are $20 for adults children; kids under 5 are free.

 Parking: There are two free parking lots for visitor use: one in between the Christmas Story House and Bumpus House, and one next to the gift shop.
 There’s also free on-street parking along W. 11th and Rowley Ave.
 DON’T get tricked into paying to park in a local resident’s driveway!